nextapps-de/mikado/README.md

 Mikado.listen("click");
 ```

-Because events register when creating the template factory under the hood.
+Because events automatically register when creating the template factory under the hood.
 When no template was created which includes the same type of event, a global listener does not exist.
 For that reason, you have to explicitly register the listener once.

 #### Control Native Events